How Much Does a $4 Million Annuity Pay

 Jason Stolz CLTC, CRPC

 How much does a $4 million annuity pay?
-For retirees and high-net-worth investors, the goal is converting assets into secure, lifetime income that complements Social Security and other retirement plans.
-At Diversified Insurance Brokers, we compare more than 100 top-rated carriers so you can see exactly how much guaranteed income your premium can generate—whether you prefer immediate, deferred, or fixed indexed options with lifetime riders.
+For retirees and high-net-worth investors, the central question is how to turn a substantial portfolio into secure, predictable income that complements Social Security, pensions, and other retirement resources.
+At Diversified Insurance Brokers, we compare options from more than 100 top-rated carriers so you can see how much guaranteed income your premium can generate—whether you prefer immediate income, a deferred start date, or a fixed indexed annuity with a lifetime income rider.

 See Your $4,000,000 Annuity Income